Potass1umN1trate/trading-bot/README.md

 # Trading Bot

-This project is an AI-powered trading bot that uses machine learning to predict market trends and execute trades on the Bybit exchange.
+This is a trading bot that uses AI to predict price movements and execute trades on Bybit.

-## Features

-- Fetches historical market data from Bybit
-- Calculates technical indicators (RSI, MACD, Bollinger Bands, etc.)
-- Trains a RandomForestClassifier model to predict price direction
-- Executes trades based on AI predictions and predefined thresholds
-- Logs trading activities and errors

-## Requirements

-- Python 3.7+
-- Bybit API credentials
-- Required Python packages (listed in `requirements.txt`)

-## Installation
+## Setup

 1. Clone the repository:
     ```sh